dylanmikesell/BSU_LaTeX_Thesis_Template/README.md

 This will run _pdflatex_, compile your _bibtex_, and leave you with a pdf file (BSUmain.pdf).
 You can open this with any pdf viewer of your choice.

 If you're looking for help on LaTeX I suggest starting [here](https://en.wikibooks.org/wiki/LaTeX) or type your question into a web search.
 There are tons of LaTeX introductions out there on the web as well as user forums where others have probably asked your question many times before.

+---
+### References

+If you are looking for information on inline reference styles, check the file [natbib.pdf](natbib.pdf).